Rocco Mediate

 Rocco Anthony Mediate (born December 17, 1962) is an American professional golfer who has won six times on the PGA Tour and five times on the PGA Tour Champions.
 In the 2008 U.S. Open at Torrey Pines South Course, he finished runner-up after losing the first sudden-death hole after an 18-hole playoff to Tiger Woods.
 In 2016, Mediate won the Senior PGA Championship, one of the five senior majors.

 Early life

 Mediate was born in Greensburg, Pennsylvania.
 According to the Golf Channel, he is the son of a barber and has Italian ancestral heritage.
 Mediate attended Hempfield Area High School.

 Amateur career

 Mediate attended Florida Southern College and was a member of the golf team.
 His close friend Lee Janzen, another PGA Tour pro, also played there.
-They helped lead Florida Southern to the 1985 Division II national team championship.